 Van Esch reported that second-generation supraglottic airway devices have been introduced, enabling a higher positive pressure, reducing the risk of aspiration, and lowering the risk on respiratory complications.

-Some examples of second generation LMAs are the LMA ProSeal (PLMA) and LMA Supreme (Teleflex), i-gel (Intersurgical), and the AuraGain (Ambu).7 The King LTS-D (Ambu) is also a considered a second generation device and is traditionally used in the prehospital setting.
+Some examples of second-generation LMAs are the LMA ProSeal (PLMA) and LMA Supreme (Teleflex), i-gel (Intersurgical), and the AuraGain (Ambu).7 The King LTS-D (Ambu) is also considered a second-generation device and is traditionally used in the prehospital setting.

-Use of the LMA does not exclude potential risks and complications.
+The use of the LMA does not exclude potential risks and complications.
 Many complications – from airway injury, bleeding, edema, aspiration of gastric contents, failed placement, and more – are still possible.
-Nerves at risk for insult due to LMA placement include the recurrent laryngeal nerve, hypoglossal nerve and lingual nerve.4 Potential factors responsible for lingual nerve injury include:
+Nerves at risk for insult due to LMA placement include the recurrent laryngeal nerve, hypoglossal nerve, and lingual nerve.4 Potential factors responsible for lingual nerve injury include: